euratom-software/calcam/docs/source/dev_imsources.rst

                                        | rotate_clockwise_180
                                        | rotate_clockwise_270
 ------------------- ------------------ ------------------------------------------------------------
-pixel_size          float              | Physical size of the camera pixels in microns
+pixel_size          float              | Physical height of the camera pixels, in metres
 ------------------- ------------------ ------------------------------------------------------------
 coords              String             | Either Display or Original: whether the image is
                                        | being returned in display or original orientation.